beveradb/alpine-base64/README.md

 # alpine-base64
-Minimal alpine docker image for GNU base64
+Minimal alpine docker image for GNU base64 (which has the `-w0` option)